Phone numbers

 Whichever type of therapy is right for you, the aim will be to get to the core of what’s causing your anxiety disorder and work to overcome those issues.

-A broad range of therapies are proven to be effective at treating postpartum anxiety.
-One of those is cognitive behavioural therapy (CBT), which aims to teach people to recognise, acknowledge and have greater control over your thoughts, feelings and behaviours.
+A range of therapies are proven to be effective at treating postpartum anxiety.
+One of those is cognitive behavioural therapy (CBT), which aims to teach you to recognise, acknowledge and have greater control over your thoughts, feelings and behaviours.
 Studies have repeatedly shown the effectiveness of CBT in treating many types of anxiety disorder (source).

 Other therapies you might be introduced to include:

-• Cognitive analytical therapy (CAT)
+• Cognitive analytic therapy (CAT)

 • Person-centred therapy (PCT)